Turning People Into Demons

-At the height of her exorcism obsession in the early 1980s, my mom claimed to see demons everywhere.
-They coiled around drivers who cut her off, perched on the shoulders of snobbish department store shoppers, floated above strangers walking down the road.
-Nearly everyone who didn’t agree with my mom was possessed, as she told it, from secular news anchors to the teachers at my fundamentalist school, who were the wrong kind of Christian.
-(They didn’t speak in tongues, play tambourines, lay on hands, or comprehend the immediate peril of Satan’s minions, so their beliefs were “dead,” unprotected, creating a doorway for the devil to do his work.)
+In the early 1980s, my mom claimed to see demons everywhere, coiling around drivers who cut her off, perching on department store shoppers, floating above strangers walking down the road.
+Nearly everyone who didn’t agree with my mom was possessed, it seemed, from secular news anchors to the teachers at my fundamentalist school, who were the wrong kind of Christian.
+(They didn’t speak in tongues, play tambourines, lay on hands, or comprehend the immediate peril of Satan’s minions, so their beliefs were unprotected, creating a doorway for the devil to do his work.)

 Did she really see them, I asked.
 Like, actually see them there, in the room or on the television, and not just sense them in some metaphorical way?
-This very question was a sign of my own possession, she said.
+This very question was a sign of my own possession, according to my mom.
 I was in the clutches of a doubting demon and an Antichrist demon and an intellectual demon, all inherited from my father.
 If I had proper faith I wouldn’t wonder these things.

 I’ve written about these aspects of my childhood before (and I write about them more in my forthcoming book about ancestors), but while others who’ve fled Charismatic and Pentecostal churches of their childhoods might find comfort in reading my stories and knowing they’re not alone, I’ve come to feel over the years that a danger in writing about these things for a broader audience is that they tend to be read as ha-ha dispatches from the land of weird religions rather than as a kind of sharing that might have have relevance for people who grew up in different traditions, including the tradition of no religion at all.